robbytables/bug-free-invention/unit-3-oop/instructor-resources/13-classes/13-classes-slides.md

 **Pro tip:** When functions are in a class, they are called "methods."
 They're the same thing!

-**Pro tip:** While objects are named in snake_case, classes are conventionally named in TitleCase.
+**Pro tip:** While objects are named in snake_case, classes are conventionally named in TitleCase, while instances of classes are named in camelCase.

 <aside class="notes">